nhost/nhost/README.md

   <hr />
 </div>

-**Nhost is a serverless backend for web and mobile apps** and is built with the following things in mind:
+**Nhost is a serverless backend for web and mobile apps** built with the following things in mind:

 - Open Source
 - Developer Productivity